VulcanJS/vulcan-docs/source/architecture.md

 ## Code Architecture

-In keeping with this idea of flexibility and modularity, Nova's application structure is a bit different than most other Meteor apps.
+In keeping with this idea of flexibility and modularity, Vulcan's application structure is a bit different than most other Meteor apps.

-In Nova, each feature has its own distinct **Meteor package** which can be freely added or removed.
+In Vulcan, each feature has its own distinct **Meteor package** which can be freely added or removed.
 For example, if your current theme doesn't use comments, you can get rid of every comments-related back-end feature with:

 ```
 meteor remove nova:comments
 ```

-Generally speaking, Nova packages fall in one of five categories, and they're all listed in your `.meteor/packages` file.
+Generally speaking, Vulcan packages fall in one of five categories, and they're all listed in your `.meteor/packages` file.

 ### Core Packages

-These are the core packages that make the [Nova framework](tutorial-framework.html):
+These are the core packages that make the [Vulcan framework](tutorial-framework.html):

 - `nova:lib`
 - `nova:core`